 The Tall Ships Races 2021 will take the majestic Tall Ships fleet back to the Baltic Sea for the first time since 2017.
 During our last visit, over four million visitors came to see the Tall Ships, and we’re sure that 2021 will be just as successful.

 The event will start on Sunday 27 June and continue through until Tuesday 3 August with three fantastic races and a Cruise-in-Company.
-The race series will take the Tall Ships to five different ports across five countries – Klaipeda in Lithuania, St Petersburg in Russia, Tallinn in Estonia, Mariehamn in Åland and Szczecin in Poland.
+The race series will take the Tall Ships to five different ports across five countries – Klaipeda, Lithuania, Turku, Finland, Tallinn, Estonia, Mariehamn, Åland Islands and Szczecin, Poland.

 Klaipeda, Lithuania (Sunday 27- Wednesday 30 June)